Philippines - Things to Do in Philippines in October

 Lanzones Festival

 Camiguin celebrates its sweetest export with parades of fruit-laden floats and a midnight beach dance where lanzones wine flows freely.
-Ferries from Balingoan run extra trips; snag a ticket the day before if you’re island-hopping.
+Ferries from Balingoan run extra trips.
+Snag a ticket the day before if you're island-hopping.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Book domestic flights with Cebu Pacific or Philippine Airlines apps—seat sales drop Tuesday at midnight and you’ll save enough for an extra island ferry ticket.
-Download the Sakay.ph app for Manila jeepney routes; it works offline and locals use it more than Google Maps for the confusingly numbered routes.
-Order halo-halo without beans at roadside stands—they soak up syrup and turn the texture mushy; ask for extra leche flan instead.
+Book domestic flights with Cebu Pacific or Philippine Airlines apps, seat sales drop Tuesday at midnight and you'll save enough for an extra island ferry ticket.
+Download the Sakay.ph app for Manila jeepney routes.
+It works offline and locals use it more than Google Maps for the confusingly numbered routes.
+Order halo-halo without beans at roadside stands, they soak up syrup and turn the texture mushy.
+Ask for extra leche flan instead.
 Carry small bills (₱20 and ₱50 coins) for bangka captains and trike drivers who rarely have change for ₱1,000 notes on remote islands.

 Avoid These Mistakes

-Planning tight ferry connections—October weather can delay boats by half a day; always add a buffer when hopping from Cebu to Bohol to Siquijor.
-Over-packing jeans—denim never dries in 70 % humidity and weighs a ton when wet from sudden rain.
-Expecting sunset at 7 pm—sun dips by 5:45 pm in October, so start Golden Hour photos by 4:30 pm or you’ll miss the glow.
+Planning tight ferry connections, October weather can delay boats by half a day.
+Always add a buffer when hopping from Cebu to Bohol to Siquijor.
+Over-packing jeans, denim never dries in 70 % humidity and weighs a ton when wet from sudden rain.
+Expecting sunset at 7 pm, sun dips by 5:45 pm in October, so start Golden Hour photos by 4:30 pm or you'll miss the glow.

-Explore Activities in Philippines
+Explore More Activities in Philippines